-Based on the results of data analysis and observations, some steps for reducing power and water consumption were recommended.
+On the basis of the results of data analysis and observations, some steps for reducing power and water consumption were recommended.
 Proper treatments for waste were also suggested.
 The use of fossil fuels has to be reduced for the sake of community health.
 The above target areas, particular to the college, were evaluated through a questionnaire circulated among the students for data collection.
 Five categories of questionnaires were distributed.
-The formats of these are given on the next page.
+The formats of these are given in the next page.